leonid20000/OdinRunes/README.md

 #### 1.3.
 Capture context from Scrollable Region

 Click the "Add context from Scrollshot" button to capture text from a scrollable region on the screen using OCR.
 This captures the entire content visible within the scrollable region, virtually enabling you to capture context from anywhere.

+#### 1.4.
+Capture context from File

+Click the "Add context from File" button to dynamically add context from a file.
+Any changes made to the file thereafter will be automatically reflected in the context.
+Please be aware that currently, only plaintext files are supported.
+Support for other file formats such as PDF or Word documents is under development, so please stay tuned for updates regarding these file types.

 ### 2. Initiating a Chat